-Section 24.9.3 defined fields containing information for VM exits that occur while delivering an event through the IDT and as a result of any of the following cases:3
+Section 24.9.3 defined fields containing information for VM exits that occur while delivering an event through the IDT and as a result of any of the following cases:

 - A fault occurs during event delivery and causes a VM exit (because the bit associated with the fault is set to 1 in the exception bitmap). - A task switch is invoked through a task gate in the IDT.
-The VM exit occurs due to the task switch only after the initial checks of the task switch pass (see Section 25.4.2). - Event delivery causes an APIC-access VM exit (see Section 29.4). - An EPT violation or EPT misconfiguration that occurs during event delivery.
+The VM exit occurs due to the task switch only after the initial checks of the task switch pass (see Section 25.4.2).